-Did you travel to work or with your family, and hit a car or pedestrian?
-What is the right thing to do and what are the possible consequences?
-If you were injured or suffered damage to property as a result of traffic accidents, you must also follow the right course of action in order to exhaust your rights.
+Did you travel to work or with your family and hit a car or pedestrian?
+What is the right thing to do, and what are the possible consequences?
+If you were injured or suffered damage to property as a result of a traffic accident, you must follow the right course of action in order to ensure your rights.

 Some rules of thumb that apply to any accident:

 - Get immediate legal assistance: Contacting a transport lawyer as soon as possible is often a critical factor in the lawyer’s ability to assist you.
 An offending driver will, of course, want to contact an attorney, but this is also true in a situation where you or any of your family members have been injured.
 Do not wait to get home, and certainly do not wait a few days to calm down.
 Contact a lawyer immediately, while you’re still at the scene, as close as possible to the time of the incident.
-That way, the lawyer will be able to better advise you on how to behave during an investigation, if you are summoned to one, and this may significantly impact your court case, if and when it is opened.
+This will allow the lawyer to better advise you on how to behave during an investigation if you are summoned to one, and this may significantly impact your court case, if and when it is opened.

-A vehicle collision from behind that creates, for example, an injury called a “whiplash”, which can cause headaches for an extended period of time and impairment of earning capacity.
+A vehicle collision from behind can result in an injury called “whiplash,” which can cause headaches for an extended period of time and impairment in earning capacity.
 There are a number of steps that need to be taken in order to ease the claim process against the insurance companies:

-- The incident should be documented in detail, including extracting documentation of the accident from the vehicle camera, if any, taking photos of the damage to the vehicle and to other vehicles, if any, documenting the scene of the incident (e.g., near a road sign, bridge, or other recognizable object), and recording the full details of those involved in the accident, including the vehicle license, valid insurance certificate, driver’s license, or ID number.
+- The incident should be documented in detail, including extracting documentation of the accident from the vehicle camera (if available), taking photos of the damage to the vehicle and to other vehicles (if any), documenting the scene of the incident (e.g., near a road sign, bridge, or another recognizable object), and recording the full details of those involved in the accident, including the vehicle license, valid insurance certificate, driver’s license, or ID number.

-- Do not sign any impromptu statement, requested by any of the parties involved in the accident, according to which you plead guilty.
+- Do not sign any impromptu statement requested by any of the parties involved in the accident in which you plead guilty.

-- Seek medical attention – emergency room, Terem, a health maintenance clinic, or a private doctor.
-It is advisable to call an ambulance.
-In any case, make sure that the evacuation and the reason for it are documented in print.
+- Seek medical attention if needed at an emergency room, Terem, a health maintenance clinic, or a private doctor.
+If you are injured, it is advisable to call an ambulance.
+In any case, make sure that the evacuation and the reason for it are documented in writing.

 - If the traffic accident occurred during work, this must be stated in the medical documents in order to allow a claim with the National Insurance Institute (Bituah Leumi) as well.

-- Make sure that your complaint before the relevant authority is documented in print and is not missing any details.
-Make sure the description of the pain and its location are recorded.
-This is not the time to say “it will be okay” or “it will pass”.
-Everything must be recorded, or else the insurance company will be able to claim that it is not related to the accident.
+- Make sure that your complaint before the relevant authority is documented in writing and is not missing any details.
+Make sure the description of the pain and its location is recorded.
+This is not the time to say, “It will be okay,” or, “It will pass.”
+Everything must be recorded, or the insurance company will be able to claim that it is not related to the accident.

 - Contact the police station to receive a certificate confirming the accident.

-- It is important to keep the full documentation even after discharge home, including referrals for further treatment, medical certificates, physiotherapy treatments, and more.
+- It is important to keep the full documentation even after being discharged, including referrals for further treatment, medical certificates, physical therapy treatments, and more.

 - Get legal advice from an expert transport lawyer or bodily injury lawyer as soon as possible.